HPSCIL/cuSTNLFFM/README.md

 + Zhu, X., Chen, J., Gao, F., Chen, X. and Masek, J. An enhanced spatial and temporal adaptive reflectance fusion model for complex heterogeneous regions, Remote Sensing of Environment, 2010, 114(11): 2610–2623.
 + Cheng Q, Liu H, Shen H, et al. A Spatial and Temporal Non-Local Filter Based Data Fusion[J].
 IEEE Transactions on Geoscience & Remote Sensing, 2017, PP(99):1-13

-To Cite cuESTARFM in Publications
+To Cite cuSTNLFFM in Publications
 ========
 + A paper describing cuSTNLFFM will be submitted to a scientific journal for publication soon
 +	For now, you may just cite the URL of the source codes of cuSTNLFFM (https://github.com/HPSCIL/cuSTNLFFM) in your publications